katebeavis/digital-garden/js-the-hard-parts/closures.md

 **Helper functions:** Everyday professional helper functions like `once` and `memoize`

-**Iterators and generators:** Which use lexical scoping and closure to achieve the most contemporafy patterns for handling data in Javascript
+**Iterators and generators:** Which use lexical scoping and closure to achieve the most contemporary patterns for handling data in Javascript

 **Module pattern:** Preserve state for the life of an application without polluting the global namespace